 The developer will be required to contribute towards the cost of the installation and may be required to contribute towards the cost of upgrading the local electrical network to accommodate the new subdivision.
 The level of contribution will depend on the cost of the work, the size and location of the development and the capital work required to upgrade the local network in order to support the increased electrical load.

-PowerNet retains ownership of the new reticulation in order to have ongoing responsibility for managing, controlling and maintaining the electricity reticulation.
-PowerNet purchases the new reticulation from the developer and this is reflected in the quote.
+PowerNet takes ownership of the new reticulation in order to have ongoing responsibility for managing, controlling and maintaining the electricity reticulation.

-The work is scheduled with PowerNet’s contractors after receipt of acceptance of the quote by the developer.
+The work is carried out by PowerNet after receipt of acceptance of the quote by the developer.
 Payment is required before work commences.
 The time frame for completion of the work depends on the developers’ construction programme, the time of year (work can be weather dependent), if there is a lead time required for some of the materials and PowerNet’s commitments.

 Please be aware that easements may also be required to ensure that PowerNet has legal rights to locate lines, cables and equipment as well as access to maintain the network.
 Click on the link for more information.